 Biology Root Words Starting with Ab or Abs

+In biology, the root words ab and abs come from Latin meaning “away” or “from.”
+They appear in terms like abscission (shedding of plant parts), ablation (removal of a structure), and abaxial (leaf surface away from the axis).
+These words help explain plant physiology, genetics, and morphology.
 Many root words have the prefixes ab-, abs-, a-, and apo-.
 These prefixes have the Latin meaning of "away, from," which is where these root words come from.

-Examples of Root Words Starting with Ab-, Abs-
+Examples of Root Words with Ab, Abs

 A few examples of words that begin with ab, ad, or abs in Biology: